-- 3. Pull the black tank dump valve located. - 4.
+- 1. Attach a 3-inch sewer hose to the bypass connection , and to a sewer outlet at a dump station. - 2.
+Empty the tanks one at a time.
+Black tank should be emptied first followed by the gray tank so waste water from the gray tank will help rinse solids or debris from the dump outlet and hose. - 3.
+Pull the black tank dump valve located. - 4.
 Pull the manual macerator bypass valve to open it and the black tank will empty by gravity flow. - 5.
 Close the black tank dump valve, and then close the macerator bypass valve. - 6.
-Open the gray tank dump valve, and then open the macerator bypass valve. - When finished, make sure both black and gray tank dump valves are closed, shut off the macerator bypass valve, and disconnect the sewer hose from the motor home and at the dump station. - 8.
+Open the gray tank dump valve, and then open the macerator bypass valve. - 7.
+When finished, make sure both black and gray tank dump valves are closed, shut off the macerator bypass valve, and disconnect the sewer hose from the motor home and at the dump station. - 8.
 Clean and store the sewer hose. - 9.
 Replace the dust cap on the macerator bypass.